gh-drourke/git_bump/README.md

 3. After the commit, GIT_MSG is emptied by the user.

-4. Before any push to remote, a check is done to see if ssh-agent is running.
-If it is not, the option is given to run it and add all private keys starting with "id_" as in "id_rsa"
+4. Before any push to remote,  the option is given to run ssh-agent and add all private keys starting with "id_".
+Example:  "id_rsa"

 # Script's Functionality